From Ideal to Real: Unified and Data-Efficient Dense Prediction for Real-World Scenarios

 \section{Introduction}

-Dense prediction tasks~\cite{rao2022denseclip,xia2024vit,zamir2018taskonomy}, such as segmentation and depth estimation, represent a class of fundamental computer vision problems that aim to learn mappings from input images to pixel-wise annotated labels.
-These tasks are critical for numerous applications, such as autonomous driving~\cite{caesar2020nuscenes}, medical imaging~\cite{hatamizadeh2022unetr}, remote sensing~\cite{zhao2024rs}, and others.
-While recent advances~\cite{dong2024unidense,kim2024chameleon,kim2023universal} have achieved strong performance through carefully designed strategies, they are mostly developed under idealized conditions~\cite{zamir2018taskonomy,silberman2012indoor,geiger2013vision} featuring uniform lighting and minimal occlusion, resulting in limited generalization to practical dense prediction tasks~\cite{benz2024omnicrack30k,mnih2013machine,jin2022fives,fan2019pothole}.
+\IEEEPARstart{D}ense prediction tasks~\cite{zhou2024rafpn, lu2024prompt}, such as segmentation and depth estimation, represent a class of fundamental computer vision problems that aim to learn mappings from input images to pixel-wise annotated labels.
+These tasks are critical for numerous applications, such as medical imaging~\cite{shu2022cross}, autonomous driving~\cite{caesar2020nuscenes}, remote sensing~\cite{zhao2024rs}, and others.
+While recent advances~\cite{dong2024unidense,kim2024chameleon,kim2023universal} have achieved strong performance through carefully designed strategies, they are mostly developed under idealized conditions~\cite{silberman2012indoor, geiger2013vision} featuring uniform lighting, minimal occlusion and easily accessible, relatively abundant data, resulting in limited generalization to practical dense prediction tasks~\cite{jin2022fives, benz2024omnicrack30k}.

 In contrast to idealized conditions, dense prediction in real-world scenarios offers more practical value.
-These scenarios cover broad applications such as depth estimation in adverse weather to enhance autonomous driving safety, crack detection on infrastructure surfaces to enable proactive maintenance, and underwater image segmentation to advance deep-sea exploration.
-As illustrated in Figure~\ref{fig:scene_comparison}, real-world scenarios differ from idealized conditions in two aspects: inherent complexity and data scarcity.
+These scenarios cover broad applications such as depth estimation in adverse weather to enhance autonomous driving safety, crack detection to enable proactive maintenance, and underwater image segmentation to advance deep-sea exploration.
+As illustrated in Fig.~\ref{fig:scene_comparison}, real-world scenarios differ from idealized conditions in two aspects: inherent complexity and data scarcity.
 This motivates our core question: \textbf{Can we develop a data-efficient dense prediction model that generalizes effectively across diverse real-world scenarios?}